 Two years before Lara Croft first raided a couple of tombs, Core Designs looked to the skies and released a game with a heavily themed sci-fi setting.
 Universe took what was learned from The Curse of Enchantia a few years earlier and placed them into a large, sprawling and incredibly difficult point and click adventure.

 Considering the eventual scope of the game, and the detailed world-building on display, the storybook introduction of Universe is more than a little banal.
-You play as Boris Verne, a nerdy teenager who's been repremanded by his mother for spending too much time in front of his "35-bit Excellence Engine" powered computer screen.
+You play as Boris Verne, a nerdy teenager who's been reprimanded by his mother for spending too much time in front of his "35-bit Excellence Engine" powered computer screen.
 His punishment is to venture outside into the Winter snow to take some mail over to his Uncle George's house.
 Being a scientist by profession, Uncle George is even more of a nerd than Boris.
-As well as shelves filled with invented gizmos and knick-knacks, his spare room holds a teleporation device.
+As well as shelves filled with invented gizmos and knick-knacks, his spare room holds a teleportation device.
 Naturally Boris plays around with it and is transported to an alien city built on a mass-load of asteroids.
 As we take control of Boris, the story gets a lot better but you wouldn't have thought it after that opening.

 Released in the tail end of 1994, Universe could not be any more different than Core's previous attempt at the genre.
 While the fantasy setting of The Curse of Enchantia features little to no text, Universe plays as if it was originally conceived to be a text adventure.
 Everything you do brings forth swathes of text that describe exactly what you are seeing.
 Ever heard of show, don't tell?
 Core covers their bases by doing both.
 The control scheme is more in line with the genre's norm compared to Curse, even if the number of verbs or actions is confusingly large.
-There's a seperate icon for jumping for crying out loud.
+There's a separate icon for jumping for crying out loud.
 As such, you'll be spending just as much time figuring out the correct verb than the puzzles themselves.
 That's not to say that all of the puzzles are a chore to get through.
 In fact, many of them I found highly enjoyable, straining the grey matter in the best way possible.

 Unlike Enchantia, the environment is entirely clickable.
 Looking at the whatever takes your fancy will bring up a decent description more often than not, even if it's not at all relevant to the overall plot.
 The downside to this is that there's an awful lot of pixel hunting.
 And it's not as if that 1x1 pixel-sized object could be useful either - kleptomaniacs will end the game with a huge amount of pebbles and rocks.
 The vast majority of items have no use whatsoever which makes the pixel hunt to get it a waste of time.
 The tried and true puzzle-solving formula of using-everything-on-anything will become beyond tedious.